ClaudiaShu/ClaudiaShu/README.md

 - 👋 Hi, I’m @ClaudiaShu
 - 👀 My research interests focus on Artificial Intellience for healthcare.
-I am especially interested in using machine learning models to understand health-related statements and better facilitate them to downstream tasks.
+I am especially interested in using machine learning models to understand health-related statements.
 - 🌱 I’m currently a first year Ph.D. student based at the [Centre for Artificial Intelligence](https://www.ucl.ac.uk/ai-centre/) (AI) in the [Department of Computer Science](https://www.ucl.ac.uk/computer-science/) at [University College London](https://www.ucl.ac.uk/) (UCL).
 - 📫 How to reach me:
   - 📧 Email: yuxuan.shu.22(at)ucl.ac.uk